-International cooperation

-Although international cooperation is not the main aim of this programme, it can play a role.
-SMEs can outsource work to RTD performers from any country, including third countries, if these have the right expertise and the research activity provided is cost-effective.
+• International cooperation: With the aim to reinforce international cooperation on RTD for SME, in particular on manufacturing, at global level, proposals under the Intelligent Manufacturing System (IMS) scheme (www.ims.org), characterised by an international partnership and technical subjects with a clear global relevance are welcome.
+Furthermore, SMEs can outsource work to RTD performers from any country, including third countries, if these have the right expertise and the research activity provided is cost-effective.
 This may also be helpful to SMEs to expand their markets.
 In addition, information and good practices based on the European experience in relation to SMEs and research can be disseminated to third countries in order to enable them to create the necessary structures and support mechanisms for the creation of viable and effective SME support activities.